neurobioinfo/Ensemblux/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/ensemblux/blob/main/LICENSE) file for details.

 #### Acknowledgement
-The Ensemblux pipeline was produced for projects funded by Canadian Institute of Health Research and Michael J. Fox Foundation.
-The Ensemblux pipeline was produced as part Dark Genome Project.
+The Ensemblex pipeline was produced for projects funded by Canadian Institute of Health Research and Michael J. Fox Foundation.
+The Ensemblex pipeline was produced as part Dark Genome Project.
 It is written by [Michael Fiorini](https://github.com/fiorini9), [Rhalena Thomas](https://github.com/RhalenaThomas), and [Saeid Amiri](https://github.com/saeidamiri1), with associate of Sali Farhan and Edward Fon at the Montreal Neurological Institute-Hospital.
 Copyright belongs [MNI BIOINFO CORE](https://github.com/neurobioinfo).

 **[⬆ back to top](#contents)**